'Ward, I'm Worried About The Beaver'

-Category: World Politics Hits: 3Despite Tucker Carlson's well-honed "golly gee, I'm just asking questions" Theodore Cleaver persona, there's a little bit of cray-cray seeping out around the edges lately.
+Category: World Politics Hits: 23Despite Tucker Carlson's well-honed "golly gee, I'm just asking questions" Theodore Cleaver persona, there's a little bit of cray-cray seeping out around the edges lately.
 The maniacal laugh is new -- and Tucker's stress seems to date back to Matt Gaetz's last appearance on his show.
 You know, the one where he talked about double-dating with Tucker?
 Is Tucker now a witness in the Gaetz investigation?
 Look, federal investigations are expensive, and becoming a witness, however peripheral, is costly.
 So maybe Tucker's worried about money?
 Unlikely.
 The self-appointed protector of the working-class has a net worth of $30 million, and he makes $6 million a year at Fox.
 If nothing else, I'm sure his wealthy parents could float him a loan.
 Is he medicated in some way?
 He does seems to have a Trump Jr. edge lately, but without the red eyes.
 Who knows?
 Jimmy Kimmel on Tucker Carlson's laugh: “That’s the same noise women make when he takes off his pants.
 What human makes a sound like that?!” https://t.co/qXlfJjVvRo — The Daily Beast (@thedailybeast) April 22, 2021

 Read more https://crooksandliars.com/2021/04/ward-im-worried-about-beaver